twilson63/ngQuickStart/readme.md

 })();
 ```

-and modify the ng-repeat directive to loop through items on index.html.
+modify the ng-repeat directive to loop through items on index.html.

 ``` html
 <li ng-repeat="item in items">